Spudley/ApacheLogIterator/README.md

 ## Copyright and License

-This class was written by Simon Champion, and is copyright [Connection Services Limited](http://www.connectionservices.com/).
+This class was written by Simon Champion.

 It is released under the General Public License version 3 (GPLv3); see COPYING.txt for full license text.
 Please contact us if you require alternative licensing arrangements.